Getting started with Blazor TreeGrid in Blazor MAUI App

 Create a new Blazor MAUI App in Visual Studio Code

-You can create a Blazor MAUI App using Visual Studio Code via Microsoft Templates or the Syncfusion® Blazor Extension.
-For detailed instructions, refer to this Blazor MAUI App Getting Started documentation.
+Create a Blazor MAUI App using Visual Studio Code via Microsoft Templates or the Syncfusion® Blazor Extension.
+For detailed instructions, refer to the Blazor MAUI App Getting Started documentation.

 NOTE

-Open the ~/_Imports.razor file and import the Syncfusion.Blazor and Syncfusion.Blazor.TreeGrid namespace.
+After the packages are installed, open the ~/_Imports.razor file and import the Syncfusion.Blazor and Syncfusion.Blazor.TreeGrid namespaces.

 @using Syncfusion.Blazor